OpenFogStack/celestial/docs/index.md

 for an example application on Celestial!
 Also check out the [`celestial-buoy-evaluation`](https://github.com/OpenFogStack/celestial-buoy-evaluation) and the [`celestial-twissandra-evaluation`](https://github.com/OpenFogStack/celestial-twissandra-evaluation).
-Even more examples can be found in [the `examples` directory](https://github.com/OpenFogStack/celestial/tree/main/examples).

 **A word of caution**: you can technically run the server-side software on any computer you want, but it requires root access to fiddle with your network settings.